 Don’t be Sad, An Alternate Solution is Available

-To overcome the limitations of manual procedure, there is an automated software named as Office 365 Import.
-This tool is developed to migrate content of PST files into Office 365 mailboxes, including shared mailbox.
-The best functionality of the utility is it maintained the exact folder hierarchy in mailbox that was available in PST file.
-So, user will receive the same data in similar folder after the migration.
-Moreover, the user only needs to perform followings clicks and the entire process is done so fast and smoothly.
+To overcome the limitations of manual procedure, there is an automated software named as discussed above.
+This tool is developed to perform PST to Office 365 migration of mailboxes, including shared mailboxes.
+The best functionality of the utility is it maintained the exact folder hierarchy in the mailbox that was available in the PST file.
+So, the user will receive the same data in a similar folder after the migration.
+Moreover, the user only needs to perform the following clicks and the entire process is done so fast and smoothly.

 Let’s check out the steps-